EXCEMPILS Scholar Opportunity

 Fieldwork/Clinical Practicum

-Various assignments with bilingual/multilingual learners with disabilities and interdisciplinary needs in the on-campus clinic and in a school-based externship:
+Scholars will complete various assignments with multilingual learners with specialized educational needs in the on-campus clinic and externships.

-• Special Education scholars, who will be continuing their school employment while enrolled in the graduate program, will complete fieldwork/course assignments in the context of bilingual classrooms within their schools or districts.
+Special Education scholars continuing their school employment while enrolled in the graduate program will complete fieldwork and course assignments in the context of classrooms, schools or districts.

 Research

-Scholars will collaborate to complete their master’s research with mentorship from project faculty on a topic related to school-age bilingual/multilingual learners with disabilities and interdisciplinary needs (e.g., ASD, ID, and DS).
-Research and dissemination will promote scholars’ leadership, advocacy, and sustained training of professionals in the field.
+Scholars will collaborate to complete their master’s research with mentorship from project faculty on a topic related to multilingual learners with interdisciplinary needs (e.g., ASD, ID, and DS).
+Research and dissemination will enhance scholars’ leadership skills and ability to contribute to ongoing professional training in the field.

 Project Monthly Team Meetings

 Scholars and project directors will meet together regularly during Monthly Team Meetings (MTMs).
-These MTMs will be utilized to continue advancing scholars’ learning and experiences to meet the designated competencies through activities including collaborative case studies, simulations, hands-on lab rotations, planning/hosting of family events, and interdisciplinary assessments and co-treatment of children with disabilities, both through in-person and distance learning modalities.
-The MTMs will also be utilized for the directors to provide ongoing culturally and linguistically responsive guidance, mentoring, feedback, and other needed supports during training.
+Through these MTMs, scholars will advance their learning and experiences to meet the designated competencies through activities including collaborative case studies, simulations, hands-on lab rotations, and interdisciplinary assessments and co-treatment, both through in-person and distance learning modalities.
+The MTMs will also allow directors to provide ongoing guidance, mentoring, feedback, and other supports during training.

 Additional Supports for Scholars